Emily Oster, PhD

 3 minute read

-My husband likes to watch the news in the background all morning and at dinnertime.
-We typically don’t let our son watch TV shows, but the TV is always on when my husband is in charge.
-(This, on its own, is a huge source of stress in my marriage — we totally disagree.)
-I’ve seen some studies that this is generally bad for kids’ development, speech, and focus while playing, but my kid is pretty ahead by all measures in those areas, so my husband isn’t convinced and won’t budge.
+We typically don’t let our son watch TV shows, but the news is always on when my husband is in charge.
+I’ve seen some studies that this is generally bad for development, speech, and focus while playing, but my child is pretty ahead in those areas, so my husband isn’t convinced and won’t budge.

-One thing I haven’t been able to find is at what age the specific images on the news may become disturbing for my son.
-The news can be so graphic and upsetting.
-At what age will he start to understand, and is there any data that can help me convince my husband to turn the TV off?
+One thing I haven’t been able to find is at what age specific images on the news may become disturbing for my son.
+When will he start to understand, and is there any data that will convince my husband to turn the TV off?
 If he won’t, just how damaging might it be?

 —Georgie